 - Find related keywords.
 In the searches you’ve done so far, are there words or ideas that come up regularly?
 For instance, let’s say you gave a presentation at a conference or trade show, and references to that event show up frequently in your results.
 This is a sign that people associate your name with that event.
 Search for “your name + event” to see what other materials appear.

 - Look at other types of sites.
 If you run a business, you should check out professional forums, review sites, and other non-search resources that people might access directly.
-For example, a restaurant owner would do well to check Yelp or OpenTable for reviews, and a dentist might log into a forum like Dentaltown.
+For example, a restaurant owner would do well to check OpenTable for reviews, and a dentist might log into a forum like Dentaltown.

 3. Measure search volume